Karmaz95/crimson/README.md

                 -h # Test HOP-BY-HOP header deletion at the end -b # Check backup files on all live URLs (status code != 404)
                    # Can take a few hours...
-                -n # Use this option to skip the directory brute-forcing phase."
+                -n # Use this option to skip the directory brute-forcing phase -k # Test HTTP inseated of HTTPS"
 ```
 ## :diamonds: crimson_exploit :diamonds:
 ####  :diamonds: The third module needs two files in the current directory, `dirs.txt` and `paramst.txt`.
 These files are created by the `crimson_target` module in the exp directory :diamonds: